-Woodley House owns and leases apartments and condominiums throughout Washington, DC for our residents who can thrive without 24-hour care as they reintegrate into the community.
+Woodley House owns and leases apartments and condominiums throughout Washington, DC for our residents who can thrive without 24-hour care as they continue their recovery.
 The Supported Independent Living Program is the last step before total independence.
-Residents live on their own or with roommates in a shared apartment environment with continuing monitoring and support from Woodley House Life Skills Trainers.
+Residents live on their own or with roommates in a shared apartment environment with continuing monitoring and support from Woodley House Recovery Support Specialists.
 Staff provide weekly coaching, counseling support and skills training, focusing on mastering basic skills that will ease their transition toward self-sufficiency and successful independent living.

 Referrals are accepted from the Department of Behavioral Health, Core Service Agencies, private providers, hospitals and families.